CartoDB/academy/_app/_sql-postgis/04-intermediate-sql.md

 WHERE location_type LIKE '%Family%'
 {% endhighlight %}

-Split part takes a string to split on, what to split it with ' ' and which part of the split to return.
-Finally lets aggregate
+`Split_part` takes a string to split on, what to split it with `' '` and which part of the split to return.
+Finally lets aggregate!

 {% highlight sql %}